dpastling/plethora/README.md

 ## Geting Started

-A set of scripts for processing the 1000 Genomes data can be found in the `code/1000genomes` folder
+Below is a description of the main scripts used for the pipeline.
+A set of scripts for applying this pipeline to data from the 1000 Genomes data can be found in the `code/1000genomes` folder.
+The scripts in this folder are for submitting jobs to the LSF job queuing system for parallelizing the processing of multiple samples.
+These scripts can be modified for submitting to other job queuing systems.
+Alternativly the scripts in the main `code` folder can be run individually.

 ### config.sh